jnvsor/screencap/README.md

+### Note to avconv users
+As of v1.1, this script **no longer supports avconv**.
+Avconv has several bugs including incomplete x11grab support, which results in stuttery out of sync video which no-one wants.

+[See below](#getting-ffmpeg) for instructions to get ffmpeg via PPA, and instructions on compiling manually.

 # Screencap
 My screencap script allows me to capture video on linux faster than any normal programs can (Such as recordmydesktop, glc etc) by using pure FFmpeg and x11grab.